 Many people assume that a fast, responsive internet connection relies solely on a good download and upload speed, but there’s more to it than that.
 There's also ping, which is essentially a reaction time.
 If you have a ping of 98ms (milliseconds) that's the time it has taken for your computer to respond to a request by another computer.

-Ping doesn't just affect games, but a large ping time is very noticeable when timing is crucial.
-That's why a low ping is so important in games, especially where your position (think first-person shooters or racing games) is everything.
+Ping doesn't just affect games, but a long ping time is very noticeable when timing is crucial.
+That's why a low ping is so important in games, especially where your position and response time (think first-person shooters or racing games) are everything.

 How to measure ping speed